Captain-Cheesecake/Project-TJ/README.md

 You will need:
 - Micro USB
-- USB (or 3.5mm jack) Speakers - I find these often work better than bluetooth, even on Pi 3
+- USB (or 3.5mm jack) Speakers - (I find these often work better than bluetooth)
 - USB Microphone
 - Pi Cam
 - Keyboard